Here are 5 emerging people-first leadership roles that improve employee experience and increase wellness across the healthcare industry...

 The CCO's job is to ensure the culture stays strong.
 They are dedicated to cultivating and maintaining a workplace that values employees, encourages collaboration and innovation, and drives patient satisfaction.
 In their daily work, CCOs engage with teams across all levels of the organization to identify areas for improvement and implement strategies for effectively addressing those needs.
 Likewise, they are responsible for ensuring the organization's core values are reflected in daily operations, from hiring processes to promotions.

 CCOs are a critical component of healthcare organizations today because they understand that a positive culture that upholds company values is essential to organizational success.
-And they work diligently to help teams work harmoniously and deliver exceptional patient care.
+Thus, they work diligently to help teams work harmoniously and deliver exceptional patient care.

 As uncertainty continues to dissolve the line that once separated our work lives from our personal lives, wellness is vital to organizational success and retaining top talent.
 More than that, healthcare teams that prioritize a people-first mindset develop resilience and navigate challenges with ease.
 Having a C-Suite leader dedicated to people-first leadership ensures that wellness and well-being are prioritized and brings intentional focus to integrating care and compassion into everything you do.